tubalmartin/riloadr/README.md

 ***

 ### breakpoints (*Object* | Optional)
-The `breakpoints` object contains `minWidth` and `maxWidth` breakpoints in CSS pixels in a similar way to media queries in CSS.
+The `breakpoints` object works in a similar way to media queries in CSS.
+You can define `minWidth` and `maxWidth` properties.
+Values should be expressed in CSS pixels.

 Let's see some examples:
 Example 1: